timj/aandc-fits/README.md

-Paper entitled "The Future of Astronomical Data Formats I. Learning from FITS", intended to be submitted to Astronomy & Computing.
+Paper entitled *The Future of Astronomical Data Formats: Learning from FITS*, submitted to Astronomy & Computing.